tochka-public/Tochka.JsonRpc/docs/en/server/examples.md

 # Server/Examples

 Here are examples for different scenarios.
-Common things like HTTP headers, calls to `AddMvc().SetCompatibilityVersion()` are omitted.
+Common things like default HTTP headers, calls to `AddMvc().SetCompatibilityVersion()` are omitted.

 ## Request, Notification, Batch with default configuration
 <details>